 In order to find out a student’s individual Attainment 8 score, the grades from the three buckets are added together and then divided by 10 (regardless of whether or not all slots are filled with a grade) - this will then tell us the Attainment 8 score.
 Grades are divided by 10 to reflect the 8 subjects taken - Maths and English count as 2 slots due to their double weighting.

 It is a pupil’s Progress 8 score that will be published in performance tables and will replace the current system of pupils being expected to make 3 ‘levels’ of progress from KS2 to KS3.
-In order to calculate a student’s individual Progress 8 score, a student’s actual Attainment 8 score (the score achieved based on their GCSE results) is subtracted from the estimated Attainment 8 score (the average Attainment 8 score for all pupils with the same prior Attainment score at KS2) and divided by 10.
+In order to calculate a student's individual Progress 8 score, a student's estimated Attainment 8 score (the average Attainment 8 score for all pupils with the same prior Attainment score at KS2) is subtracted from a student's actual Attainment 8 score (the score achieved based on their GCSE results) and divided by 10

 In order to calculate a school’s Progress 8 score, the mean average of all pupils’ Progress 8 scores is calculated.
 Meaning that all pupils’ Progress 8 scores are added together then divided by the number of pupils in the year group; this total is then rounded to 2 decimal places.